What is your predominant Learning Style?

-Everyone learns most effectively in a unique way.
-For some it’s by what they see, others by what they hear, and for some it’s by what they experience and do.
-We are capable of learning in all of the different ways, but for most people one particular way of learning influences us the most.
+Everyone learns most effectively in their own unique way.
+For some it’s by what they see, others by what they hear or what they read, and for some it’s by what they experience and do.
+We are all capable of learning in all of these different ways, but for most people, one particular way of learning resonates with us the most.

 Researchers have shown that students perform better on tests and in exams if they use study techniques tailored to their own personal style of learning.

-We have put together a short multi-choice quiz (18 questions) that will calculate your teen’s predominant learning style.
-They can take the quiz here now!
+We have put together a short multi-choice quiz with 18 questions that will tell you what your predominant Learning Style is.

-Figuring out our predominant learning styles has helped us a lot over the years.
-When we sit down to study we make sure we’re utilising study techniques that match our learning style.
-Chris has an affinity for Read & Write learning, but also likes using Kinaesthetic techniques when he studies.
+Figuring out our predominant Learning Styles has helped us HUGELY over the years.
+When we sit down to study we make sure we’re utilising study techniques that match our Learning Style.
+Chris has an affinity for Read & Write learning, but also likes using Kinaesthetic techniques.
 Clare is predominantly a Visual learner, but also likes to use Read & Write methods.

 Visual learners learn best through what they see.
-They learn best by using diagrams and charts.
+They love using diagrams and charts and watching videos.

 Auditory learners learn best through what they hear.
 They might not be able to tell you what they just read in their textbook, but they remember almost everything their teacher said in class.

-Read and write learners are predominantly text-based learners.
-They learn best by reading by reading information and writing out their own notes.
+Reader/Writer learners are predominantly text-based learners.
+They learn best by reading information and writing out their own study notes.

 Kinaesthetic or tactile learning is learning through experiencing or doing.
 Kinaesthetic learners learn best by doing activities, using models, and playing memory games.